akanshkatyayan/Modalysis/README.md

 ```
 ## Setup: GCP Deployment

-App Engine is a fully managed, serverless platform for developing and hosting web applications at scale
+Google App Engine (often referred to as GAE or simply App Engine) is a cloud computing platform as a service for developing and hosting web applications in Google-managed data centers.
+Applications are sandboxed and run across multiple servers.
+It offers automatic scaling for web applications—as the number of requests increases for an application and automatically allocates more resources for the web application to handle the additional demand.

 **Steps:**
  - Created a VM instance on Google cloud Platfom